LiuSirui99/Opencv-projects/README.md

 ### Setup
 - **For MacOS:**

      I am using MacOS Catalina version 10.15.6.
+    -**Opencv-python**:
         For setting up the opencv-python running env I am using pycharm as the editor.
         Just go to the terminal with the command:

-    $ pip3 install opencv-python
+        `$ pip3 install opencv-python`
+       For testing your settings, clone the Translation.py in testopencv folder, choose your image and press run.
+You should see an new window which displays the result of translation of your image.

+   -**Opencv-c++**:
+   1. Install Xcode

+   2. Install Homebrew

+   3. Install OpenCV

+        `$ brew install opencv`
+        in case you already have opencv installed, run `$ brew upgrade opencv`
+        for ensure the latest version.
+    4. Install pkg-config

+        pkg-config is a helper tool used when compiling applications and libraries.
+It helps you insert the correct compiler options on the command line rather than hard-coding values.
+        `$ brew install pkg-config`

+    5. View OpenCV linker flags
+    ` $ pkg-config --cflags --libs /usr/local/Cellar/opencv/4.3.0_5/lib/pkgconfig/opencv4.pc`
+    6. Test your env
-    In case of opencv in c++, git clone one of my xcode projects and then modify the path of include hearder and library as it installed in your machine.
+        Git clone one of my xcode projects and then modify the path of include hearder and library as it installed in your machine.

+        - Run in xcode:
+        1. Set the Header Search Path `/usr/local/Cellar/opencv/<version_number>/include`
+        2. Set the Library Search Path `/usr/local/Cellar/opencv/<version_number>/lib`
+        3. Set the Other Linker Flags
+        Set the other linker flags with all the flag values obtained after running pkg-config command above.
+        4. Press Cmd+R to run your Xcode project.

+        - Run from terminal :
+        `g++ $(pkg-config --cflags --libs /usr/local/Cellar/opencv/4.3.0_5/lib/pkgconfig/opencv4.pc) -std=c++11  main.cpp -o myoutput`

 - **For Ubuntu:**